Be the Joy of Christmas This Year

 1. Prioritize what matters most.

-Step number one is to determine what the MOST important things to you are.
-Make a list of holiday traditions, activities and events.
+Determine the MOST important things to you.
+Make a list of holiday traditions, activities and events that you want to include in your holiday plans.

-Then, keeping in mind that there are only 24 days in December before Christmas Day, start scheduling them on a planner, like this one right here.
-Highlight the most important ones as non-negotiables.
+Schedule them into a planner, like this one right here.
+Highlight the most important ones as your non-negotiables.

-Finally, cross off the things that you can let go of this year.
-These are the things that you don’t really want to do, don’t have time for, can be done by someone else, or simply will not enhance your family’s holiday.
+Cross off the things that you can let go of this year.
+Delete things that you don’t really want to do, don’t have time for, can be done by someone else, or simply will not enhance your family’s holiday.
+Let.
+Them.
+Go.

-Now, look at your planner page and start strategizing how you will accomplish these tasks.
+Think about how you will accomplish these tasks.
 DO NOT try to do it all alone.
-(Remember my caution about martyrs?
-Funless.)

 Enlist help, delegate, and share the load.

-If so, here is a free & handy Christmas meal planner and a Christmas shopping list/budget tracker you can download and print out to help handle the organization of it all.
+You can download and print them out to help handle the organization of it all.

 2. Make time for self care.

 Self care can look like whatever you want it to.
-The only requirement is that it has to be an action in which you intentionally carve out a block of time to do something that soothes your mind and provides an opportunity for rejuvenating your spirit.
+It simply needs to be something that soothes your mind and provides an opportunity for you to slow down and recharge your spirit.

-Read, listen to music, watch a movie, meditate, bake cookies, get a mani/pedi with a friend, express your creative side, pray, do yoga, decorate something, swim, cook, dance, go for a walk, write, scrapbook, sing, take a bath/shower, call your mom (if you are still fortunate enough to have her), paint, snuggle with your dog, look at Christmas lights, run.
+Listen to music, watch a movie, meditate, bake cookies, get a mani/pedi with a friend, read a book, express your creative side, pray, do yoga, decorate something, swim, cook, dance, go for a walk, write, scrapbook, sing, take a bath/shower, call your mom/friend/daughter, paint, snuggle your dog, look at Christmas lights.
+The list is endless.

-Choose what works for you, just remember to work it in.
+Choose whatever works for you, just remember to make the time for it.

 3. Practice saying NO.